DarkDimius/imp-bench/README.md

+#Imp vs Implicitly
 I've made this repo in order to benchmark https://github.com/non/imp that claims to implement a faster `implicitly`.

 I'm trying to check it's particular claim that `implicitly[ClassTag[Int]]` is slower than `imp[ClassTag[Int]]`.

+##Benchmarking framework used
 I do it by using the best benchmarking tool available for JVM: http://openjdk.java.net/projects/code-tools/jmh/

+This is the state-of-the art tool avaliable for JVM.
+In this [thread] (https://groups.google.com/forum/#!topic/mechanical-sympathy/m4opvy4xq3U) you can see many problems that make most of benchmarking frameworks unreliable or simply wrong for that kind of benchmark.

+## Result

 I've checked.
 And what I can say is that on Oracle HotSpot version "1.8.0_72" it's not.
 Actually, both of them get optimized by JVM to be a simple load of same constant.